KeiraGatt/LowestCommonAncestor/README.md

 The Python implementation was developed in PyCharm, a language & enviroment I am new to.
 The unit testing framework used was unittest.
 Code coverage was analysed using Coverage.py.
 As of 12.10.21 coverage is 100%.

-Current functionlity of both Java & Python implementations:
+Current functionality of both Java & Python implementations:

 1. Calculate LCA of 2 valid keys.
 2. Insert key into tree.